itsy24/Twitch_Success/README.md

 ## Background

 ## Project Overview
-Using data collected from Twitch onto a 3rd party website, we will investigate relationships between streaming languages, years before, during, and after Covid, and follower count, view count, and total watch time for a top streamer within each streaming language of interest.
+Using data collected from Twitch onto a 3rd party website, we investigated relationships between streaming languages, years before, during, and after Covid, and follower count, view count, and total watch time for a top streamer within each streaming language of interest.

+We used Python for all data processing, cleaning, and visualization
 ### Resources

 ## ETL Process and Database Design